Student Concerns and Grievances

 Resolution Process for Academic Concerns (non-grade related)

 Phase 1: Students who wish to grieve an academic concern other than a grade should informally attempt to resolve the matter with the faculty member or program director as an initial step whenever possible.
-Attempts to resolve the matter should occur within 30 days of the alleged incident.
+Attempts to resolve the matter should occur as soon as possible after the alleged incident.
 In the event that the student is unable to reach the faculty member or program director within a two-week period, the student should notify the departmental secretary or administrative assistant to facilitate a meeting.

 Phase 2: If the student and faculty member/program director are unable to reach an informal resolution, the student should arrange to meet with the department chair or the immediate supervisor of the program director to discuss the academic concern.
 When requesting the meeting, the student must state in writing the reasons why s/he feels the suggested resolution was unfair or inequitable, noting evidence to support her/his argument.
 The chair or supervisor will review the concern and make every effort to resolve the matter, and will work with the Assistant Dean of the College when decisions that may impact the student’s expected timeline for program completion are being considered.
 If a student has a concern related to the teacher education program, the Executive Director of the Center of Pedagogy will perform the functions of the Assistant Dean.